-Different web analytics products may use a variety of methods to track visits to your website.
-Therefore, it is normal to see discrepancies between reports created by various products.
-However, we generally believe that the best way to think of metrics across different web analytics programs is to think in terms of trends, as opposed to numbers by themselves.
+Different analytics products may use a variety of methods to collect data about your traffic, so it's normal to see discrepancies between reports created using different products.
+But the best way to think of metrics across different analytics programs is to think in terms of trends, as opposed to numbers by themselves.

 One example is to compare related metrics, such as pageviews (e.g., 15% of traffic went to page x).
 In addition, the comparison of data over time could be valuable--information such as "conversions increased by 20% over the past 3 months," or "our site gained 10% more pageviews in the month of March."
 In most cases, you'll notice that different analytics solutions, though different in numbers, will generally depict the same trends.

 While we're not able to provide side-by-side comparisons of Google Analytics with other web tracking solutions, the following list points out some of the main reasons your actual numbers may differ:

 - Terminology: The terminology used in one program may not mean the same thing or may not be measured the same way as in another program.
 Pageviews are generally similar between vendors; however, it's much more difficult to define a user or a session.
 In Analytics, if a user comes to your site twice within thirty minutes without closing the browser, that registers as one session.
 Other web analytics solutions may treat this behavior as two sessions, depending on their definitions.